 The first guesthouse to ever open on Maafishi island was in 2010, and since then numerous others have opened.
 In fact, today there are over 70 guesthouses to choose from, and it is arguably the most developed local island in regards to tourism.
 It is connected to Male by public ferry, with service running at 11:30 every Sunday, Tuesday, and Thursday, as well as every day at 15:00 except for Fridays.

 The beach on Maafishi is small, but stunning, and it can get crowded during the high season (November to April).
 Still, it is a great spot for enjoying a cheap Maldives holiday.
 Most guesthouses are 3-star hotels, though there a few 2- and 4-star hotels to stay in.
 Top choices on Maafishi include Sun Shine View, Ethereal Inn, and Triton Beach Hotel & Spa.
+You can also find more deals on Maafishi hotels here.

 This local island is home to a semi legal bikini beach that is ideal for budget-minded travelers that want to enjoy a relaxing Maldives holiday.
 Guraidhoo also happens to be a top spot for snorkeling, with equipment being available for rent at many of its guesthouses.
 Local ferries leave Male for Guraidhoo everyday (except Friday) at 14:30, arriving around 1.5 hours later.